 Which file formats are supported?

-We support the PDF file format to ensure automated processes and optimised results.
+We support the PDF file format to ensure automated processes and optimized results.

 How do I make sure that my print file has the correct resolution?